bpython/curtsies/readme.md

 Putting all that together:

     import sys
-    from fmtstr.fmtfuncs import *
+    from curtsies.fmtfuncs import *
-    from fmtstr.canvas import Canvas
+    from curtsies.canvas import Canvas
-    from fmtstr.terminal import Terminal
+    from curtsies.terminal import Terminal

     with Terminal(sys.stdin, sys.stdout) as tc:
         with Canvas(tc) as t: